 It’s once again time for my annual blog about the Hart-Scott-Rodino Antitrust Improvement Act of 1976.
-The annual increasing of the HSR Act filing thresholds is a good opportunity for me to remind my loyal blog readers about the act’s requirements.
-Failure to comply with the HSR Act could be very costly—see below—so it’s something you want to keep an eye on.
+The annual raising of the HSR Act filing thresholds provides an excellent opportunity for a reminder about the HSR Act requirements.
+This little understood area of trade law is sure to make you a hit at cocktail parties.
+But even more significant, failure to comply with the HSR Act could be very costly—see below—so it’s something you want to keep an eye on.

 The HSR Act was enacted to provide the Federal Trade Commission and the Department of Justice with advance notice of large mergers and acquisitions, by requiring the entities involved in the transaction to file reports with both agencies.
 A trap for the unwary, however, is that the HSR Act applies to individuals as well as corporations.
-Where an individual acquires voting stock that exceeds the specified filing thresholds, that individual is responsible for making the required filings.
+Where an individual's holdings in company stock exceeds the specified filing thresholds, that individual is responsible for making the required filings.

-While the HSR Act can apply to any individual, in the context of equity compensation it is most likely to executives, who are the employees who are most likely to amass amounts of company stock that exceed the act’s filing thresholds as a result of their transactions in the company's stock plans.
+While the HSR Act can apply to any individual, in the context of equity compensation, the greatest risk is for executives, who are the employees who are most likely to amass stock holdings that exceed the act’s filing thresholds as a result of their transactions in the company's stock plans.
 As administrator of your company's stock plan, this is where you come in and why it's a good idea for you to be familiar with the HSR Act (because if an executive exceeds the thresholds and fails to make the required filing, you can bet that executive isn’t going to blame him/herself for the failure).

 The thresholds increase annually.
-As just announced by the FTC on February 18 and to be effective at a later date, the thresholds are as follows:
+As announced by the FTC on January 28, effective February 27 the thresholds are as follows:

-If the individual's holdings are between the above two thresholds, their acquisition is reportable under the HSR Act if one party to the transaction has assets in excess of $18 million and the other party had assets of exceeding $180 million (until the new thresholds are effective, these thresholds are $16.9 million and $168.8 million, respectively).
+If the individual's holdings are between the above two thresholds, their acquisition is reportable under the HSR Act if one party to the transaction has assets in excess of $18.8 million and the other party had assets of exceeding $188 million (up from $18 million and $180 million, respectively).